mika-s/RandomPerson/Readme.md

 - Deterministic randomization can be enabled if wanted, meaning you can get the same set of people for every generated list of people.
 - Setting a range for birth dates in either absolute values (birth year) or relative values (age).
+It can also be fixed.
   This will also affect the generated SSN.
 - Anonymization of SSNs.
-- Output format for phone numbers (e.g. with country code or not) and SSNs.
+- Output format for phone numbers (e.g. with country code or not), SSNs and PANs.

 ### Validate PANs and SSNs